continuous-dems/workshop-coastal-coupling-2026/modules/02a-newport-dem/index.md

 DAV calls this the **dataset ID**.

-Globato/Fetchez uses the same number with the `dav` source as:
+Globato/Fetchez uses the same number as the `dav` ID:

 ```text
 survey_id=####